 At the end of 2016, I felt like I was continually flipping between life, work and social media.
-It was making me feel busy and restless.
-The constant checking and scrolling became a habit I wanted to shake.
+It was making me feel busy and restless and the constant checking and scrolling became a habit I wanted to shake.
 So, during the Christmas break, I decided to take a week offline.
-I was interested to know how it would make me feel, and more importantly if I could do it!
+I was interested to know how it would make me feel, and more importantly, if I could do it!

 On Christmas Eve, I eagerly packed away my iPad and iPhone.
 It was lovely to switch off and enjoy a slightly more traditional Christmas with my family, free of any background noise.
 At the end of the week, I scribbled down a few observations which I thought I’d share with you today.